 The bags you can use with a vacuum sealer aren’t the same as normal food saver or freezer bags.
 They have specially channeled surfaces that allow for the air to be cleanly sucked from the interior, and are made of a plastic that will form a seal when heated rather than just melting.
 Additional bags are readily available online, or use ‘cut to size’ rolls for added flexibility.

 You can’t seal liquid foods like soups and sauces in the vacuum sealer bags.
 It is also advisable to remove excess moisture from foods before sealing to prevent it being sucked into the machine as the air is removed, something that can potentially damage your sealer.
 The same is true for powdery foods like icing sugar or flour.
-If you want to vacuum seal this sort of food it is best to use our specially designed vacuum sealer canisters.

 If you want to simply seal a bag without creating a vacuum pack effect you can choose the ‘Seal Only’ function.
 This will simply heat the top of the bag to create that seal.
 As well as the clear plastic food sealer bags, your food sealer will also seal mylar envelope bags.